TaylorHokanson/Seeed_GPRSv2/readme.md

 I got mine through [Adafruit](https://www.adafruit.com/products/2505), but it looks like you can order straight through Ting too. ting.com/go
-Enter IMEI number from Seeed board
+Enter IMEI number from GPRS (on SIM900 chip)
 Enter number on back of sim

 ### Board preparation

-Insert activated SIM card into Seeed board
+Insert activated SIM card into GPRS
 Upload default.ino to Arduino
-Attach Seeed board to Arduino
+Attach GPRS to Arduino

 ### Serial monitor